 DEFAULT ...
-Port #1 is used for SMDR and the rate is set for 19.2K.
+Port #1.

 SMDR Call Qualification Timer

 The SMDR Call Qualification Timer determines the time needed to determine a valid SMDR call for reporting purposes.
 The SMDR Call Qualification Timer setting is variable from 00-60 seconds in 1-second increments.